Joseph A. French

-Mr. French currently serves on the board of directors for the Edge/Sports and Arts in Schools Foundation (EDGE), the Board of Trustees of Mater Dei Prep, New Monmouth, N.J and as Vice President of the Board of Directors for the Douglas Manor Association.
+Mr. French currently serves on the board of directors for the Edge/Sports and Arts in Schools Foundation (EDGE).
+He formerly served on the Board of Trustees of Mater Dei Prep, New Monmouth, N.J and as Vice President of the Board of Directors for the Douglas Manor Association.
 He also is a member of the Board of Visitors for the Columbus School of Law at the Catholic University of America, Washington, D.C.

 Murphy v.
 Chaos, 26 A.D.3d 231, 810 N.Y.S.2d 39 (1st Dept. 2006)